 Custom load balancing is performed on server parameters such as CPU usage, memory, and response time.
-When using the custom load method, the NetScaler appliance usually selects a service that is not handling any active transactions.
-If all of the services in the load balancing setup are handling active transactions, the appliance selects the service with the smallest load.
+When using the custom load method, the Citrix ADC appliance usually selects a service that is not handling any active transactions.
+If all the services in the load balancing setup are handling active transactions, the appliance selects the service with the smallest load.
 A special type of monitor, known as a load monitor, calculates the load on each service in the network.
 The load monitors do not mark the state of a service, but they do take services out of the load balancing decision when those services are not UP.

 For more information about load monitors, see Understanding Load Monitors.
 The following diagram illustrates how a load monitor operates.